Beth Kane: Other appearances

-Description
+Characterization

 Alice is 24 years of age when she makes her first appearance.
 She suffers from a psychosis in which she presents a personality based on the fictional Lewis Carroll character, Alice, and speaks in quotations from Alice novels and stories.
 She is depicted as having chalk-white skin, short and wavy blonde hair, red nails and lips, and using heavy black mascara and eye-liner.
 She dresses in white, pseudo-Victorian fashion with a low décolletage and dress cut away in front to expose her thigh-high stockings and garter.
 The Alice personality's speech balloons are black with white borders.
 The text is also white, as well as serif transitional, partly italicized, and in upper and lower case.
 This indicates her psychosis.
 The Beth personality's speech balloons are white with black, sans-serif, all-caps text.
 This is the same style used by all other characters in the comic, which represents her lucidity.
 Alice is usually armed with one or more handguns, sometimes carries sharp-edged weapons such as razor blades and knives, and has an acquired immunity to many poisons and chemical weapons.
 She has extensive knowledge of a wide range of chemicals, drugs, hallucinogens, and poisons.

 Red Alice has a similar appearance to Alice, although the right side of her head is shaved.
 She dressed in roughly the same pseudo-Victorian costume (although without the long dress in the rear), but her clothing is now colored burgundy.
 Her makeup is also different.
 She now sports a spray-painted purplish-red domino mask around her eyes.
 Red Alice exhibits familiarity with a number of gadgets and weapons used by Batwoman, as well as the physical strength and dexterity needed to use them.

 Under the influence of Tahani's drugs, Alice appears similar to the way she looked in her first appearance.
 She wears a simplified, tailored short dress with bodice and lace-up thigh boots.
 Her hair is no longer shaved on one side of her head, but she continues to paint her lips and nails red.
 To depict her insanity, her speech balloons are either black or deep red and outlined in white.
 She also no longer speaks in Lewis Carroll quotations.